Mastering Azure CLI for Cloud Storage Management (with examples)

 Explanation:

-• --resource-group group_name: Specifies the name of the resource group to which the storage account belongs.
+• --resource-group group_name: Specifies the resource group that contains the targeted storage account.

 [